 March 10, 2020

-Last October Google released Context-Aware Access out of closed beta to generally available for G Suite Enterprise for Education domains.
-Context Awareness will now allow us the ability to enable and configure services based on the identity of the user and in turn learn a little bit more about the context of the user and how the request is being made.
+Last October Google released Context-Aware Access out of closed beta to generally available for Google Workspace for Education Plus domains.
+Context awareness will now allow us the ability to enable and configure services based on the identity of the user and in turn learn a little bit more about the context of the user and how the request is being made.